 Not only should you give them their own separate room, but you also need to provide separate food bowls and cat toys.
 If your cat senses a random cat has been eating out of their food bowl, they might reject their food.
 This is something you don’t want to happen.
 The cat toys will be used for them to exchange scents later.

-Once you have your cats separated with their own belongings, follow the steps below to introduce a new cat to each other to have them get along within a week or two.
+Once you have your cats separated with their own belongings, follow the steps below to introduce the cats to each other and have them get along within a week or two!

 5 Steps to Get Your Cat to Like Each Other